×

 Rachel Gilson

-Rachel Gilson serves on the leadership team of theological development and culture with Cru and is the author of Born Again This Way: Coming Out, Coming to Faith, and What Comes Next.
-She is pursuing a PhD in public theology at Southeastern Baptist Theological Seminary and lives outside of Boston with her husband and daughter.
+Rachel Gilson (MDiv, Gordon-Conwell Theological Seminary) serves on the leadership team of theological development and culture with Cru.
+Her writing has appeared at Christianity Today, Desiring God, and The Gospel Coalition, and she regularly speaks at churches and on college campuses.
+She is the author of Parenting Without Panic in an LGBT-Affirming World and Born Again This Way.
+Rachel is pursuing a PhD in public theology at Southeastern Baptist Theological Seminary.
+She lives in the Boston area with her husband and daughter.

-Vanessa K. Hawkins (MDiv, DMin, Covenant Theological Seminary) is the Director of Community Life at Redeemer Lincoln Square in New York City.
-She is a Bible teacher and conference speaker and serves as diversity advisor for the PCA’s Women’s Ministry.
-She is honored to be the wife of her third grade friend Marcus, and together they are the parents of three daughters.
-You can follow her on Instagram or Twitter.
+Vanessa K. Hawkins (MDiv, DMin) is the director of community life at Redeemer Lincoln Square in New York City.
+She is a Bible teacher, a conference speaker, and author of the forthcoming Justice and the Heart of God, a Bible study on the book of Amos.
+She serves as a fellow for The Keller Center for Cultural Apologetics.
+Vanessa is married to Marcus, and they have three daughters.
+You can follow her on Instagram.

 Michael Keller